FusionAuth/fusionauth-quickstart-javascript-nuxt-web/README.md

 ## Project Dependencies

 - Docker, for running FusionAuth
-- Node 16 or later, for running the Changebank Next.js application
+- Node 16 or later, for running the Changebank Nuxt application

 ## FusionAuth Installation via Docker